Hacker News

 With Pair programming, you may chat upfront, but you won't reach that shared understanding until you start trying to implement something.
 For now Chat AI has no shared understanding, just "what I asked you to do" thing, and that's not good enough.

-5 hours ago by RHSeeger
+8 months ago by RHSeeger

 I think it depends heavily on the people.
 I've done pair programming at a previous job and I hated it.
 It wound up being a lot slower overall.